darwino/darwino-documentation/UI Libraries/ND - Notes Domino Like UI.md

 More features will be provided other time in these classes to fulfill the needs of migration projects.

 ## Specific library
-Some Notes/Domino like features are provider in a specific library `@darwino/darwino-react-bootstrap-notes`.
+Darwino provides a specific library, `@darwino/darwino-react-bootstrap-notes`, with some ready to use Notes/Domino like behaviors.
 You should include this library to get access to these features

 ## Forms and subforms
 The library provides some Notes/Domino specific classes for forms and subforms.